 12. Plan for next Christmas

-Once this Christmas is done and dusted you should plan ahead for
+Once this Christmas is done and dusted, start planning ahead for

-next year.
-Here are some ideas to help make sure you are set up for next
+next year!
+Here are some ideas to make sure you are set up for next

 - Start saving now - Open a high interest